nhayward/revpit/user/pages/03.annual-contest/02.how-to-submit/default.md

 ### How to Submit

 The Revise & Resub (#RevPit) [Annual Contest](http://reviseresub.com/annual-contest) is open to completed, unpublished, fiction manuscripts ONLY.
-By entering, you have the chance to win 5 weeks of editing of your **full manuscript**.
+By entering, you have the chance to win 8 weeks of editing of your **full manuscript**.
 Your manuscript should be polished and beta-reader tested before submission.
 Only **one** submission per entrant.

 Once you have your manuscript and query letter ready to go, you’ll come here and click the link to our submission form.
-Google does require writers to sign up for an account, but the account is free.

-###### **Please make sure you use the correct email address to create your account.
+###### **Please make sure you use the correct email address when submitting.
 This is the only way editors will be able to contact you regarding your submission materials.**

-The link will become active on **April 18th, 2020 at 9:00am EST **and remain open until **11:59pm on April 19th, 2020**.
+The link will become active on **April 10th, 2021 at 9:00am EST **and remain open until **11:59pm on April 11th, 2021**.

+If you need accommodations for the submission window due to disability, religion, or other special considerations, please contact us via email.

 [![](RevPitSubmitButton.jpg)]()